charlesw-salesforce/enterprise-vibe-coding/project-documentation.md

 4. **Best Practices**:
    - Implement proper error handling with try/catch blocks
-   - Use Database operations with partial success handling
    - Throw AuraHandledException for user-friendly error messages
    - Aggregate multiple database errors into single exception messages
    - Do NOT use hardcoded IDs